Analysis

 Dark data is the data collected, processed and stored without any analysis.
 It is often collected in daily activities but no attention is paid to it.
 Dark data is unanalysed data.

-The term was coined by Gartner - a well-known consulting firm that states that the information assets organizations collect, process and store during regular business activities, but generally fail to use for other purposes.
-This data is produced stored and kept for long periods but it is not used.
-(Source: Dark Data Glossary Page)
+The term was coined by Gartner - a well-known consulting firm.
+It states that dark data is the information assets organizations collect, process and store during regular business activities, but generally fail to use for other purposes.

 How Dark Data is formed?